-I recently canceled my phone service, due to the following issues:
+I recently canceled my phone service, considering:

 - smartphones waste a lot of time,

-- my line costs $30/month
+- my line was $30/month, AND

-The expense isn’t really that high, but the real cost is my lost time.
-I don’t share sensitive information over the phone, but the principal of the government spying on me is unsettling.
+I no longer share sensitive information over smart-phones or landliens, but the principle of our government spying on everyone is unsettling (and illegal).
 If it bothers you, cancel your service as well.
-Aside from listening to your calls, your provider has a very detailed location map, because we wear our phones, and they are always with us.
+Aside from listening to your calls, your provider has a very detailed location map, because we wear our phones, and they are always with us, leaving a trace.

 From August 2014, when I first got my phone before starting college, to March 2020, when I finally canceled my line, I wasted about 10% of my life on my phone, and if I include laptops, TV, etc, probably about 15-20% of my life was lost.
 I may end up getting a landline someday, but for now, I'm phone-free.
 I know it's a silly fad, but it's worth considering.
 I also have abandoned all social media.